libvips/libvips/doc/multipage-and-animated-images.md

 $ vips copy silver-gear-cogs-animation-5.gif[n=-1] silver.webp
 ```

-To write an animated or multipage image programatically, you need to
+To write an animated or multipage image programmatically, you need to
 construct the tall, thin image and set the metadata.
 For example:

 ```